Sunday, June 27, 2010

 B: There’s a frankness and openness to the words here that belie the in-your-face pop-rockiness of their delivery.

-A: …as evidenced by the wonderful freefall moments opening the verses.
-As ever I have some trouble deciding whether the composition is accomplished or not, but whatever its musical credentials, it works for me.
+A: This is evidenced by the wonderful freefall moments opening the verses.
+As ever, I have some trouble deciding whether the composition is accomplished or not, but whatever its musical credentials, I like it.
 The “yeah yeah!” bits are the undeniably super glue holding it all together.

 14 Romania